math-milan/requestRender/README.md

 # requestRender
-A PyPI package that provides a simple headless Selenium web browser for scraping wrapper around reactive websites.
+This PyPI package offers a straightforward, headless Selenium web browser designed for scraping reactive websites.
+It proves beneficial when you require the use of requests but need to render certain sites to retrieve their JavaScript or PHP rendered content.
+An alternative project capable of accomplishing this task is request-html; however, it is currently unmaintained and non-functional.
+This is my bad attempt to provide a package with a similar function

 # How to install it
 ```